Cumbersome

-"Cumbersome" is a song by American rock band Seven Mary Three and the lead single from their breakthrough album, American Standard (1995).
+"Cumbersome" is a song by American rock band Seven Mary Three, released as the lead single from their second studio album, American Standard (1995).
 It was originally included on their independently released debut, Churn, in 1994.
-The single was released in 1996 and became the band's most popular and well-known song.
-"Cumbersome" reached number one on the Billboard Mainstream Rock Tracks, number seven on the Modern Rock Tracks, number 39 on the Billboard Hot 100, and on their list of Hot Mainstream Rock Tracks of the Year, the song ranked in at number five for 1996.
+The single was serviced to US rock radio on August 1, 1995, and became the band's most popular and well-known song, reaching number one on the US Billboard Album Rock Tracks chart, number seven on the Billboard Modern Rock Tracks chart, and number 39 on the Billboard Hot 100.
 An acoustic version of the song is included on the "Cumbersome" and "Water's Edge" CD singles.
 A live version appears on Live in the X Lounge IV, released in 2001.

 Background

 The original six-minute version of "Cumbersome" served as the opening track to Churn.
 After airing on a Florida radio station and generating a great response, the song propelled Seven Mary Three to a record deal with Mammoth Records.
 The band then re-recorded "Cumbersome" for their Mammoth label debut album, American Standard, and the song catapulted the album to platinum status.

 In a 1996 interview, Jason Pollock said the overriding theme on the songs from American Standard "is one of people dealing with things in life, dealing with your feelings, dealing with your fellow man, dealing with women ... and how you really have to work at it."